National Guard Pay vs. Army Reserves Pay

 What happens when I deploy?

-• When you deploy, you are being activated and will receive pay as if you were on active duty.
-This will include pays such as BAH, Family Separation Pay, Hostile Fire/Imminent Danger Pay, Hardship Duty Pay, Hazardous Duty Pay, Foreign Language Proficiency Pay, BAS (Basic Allowance for Subsistence,) and all of your pay while deployed will be tax-exempt.
+- When you deploy, you will be activated and receive pay as if you were on active duty.
+This may include pay such as BAH, Family Separation Pay, Hostile Fire/Imminent Danger Pay, Hardship Duty Pay, Hazardous Duty Pay, Foreign Language Proficiency Pay, and BAS (Basic Allowance for Subsistence).
+All of your pay while deployed will be tax-exempt.

 RELATED: